Shredd/Tom2.0/README.md

 Tom 2.0 has expanded the Scope of what it can such as:

-Regex Engine to pull out keywords so make it more responsive
+- Regex Engine to pull out keywords so make it more responsive

-Open Notepad when asked
+- Open Notepad when asked

 Hide Mode:

-"Mode 1" allows you walk away from your computer as it displays a full screen black image (can you the windows key to go to the image to exit as a second option)
+- "Mode 1" allows you walk away from your computer as it displays a full screen black image (can you the windows key to go to the image to exit as a second option)

-"Mode 0" - disables this mode
+- "Mode 0" - disables this mode

+(This can be expanded to include many more features such as: Searching Google with Spoken Word, Move Mouse to Avoid computer from going to sleep, API calls to ChatGPT, ECT.)

 ---